STS-86: Mission highlights

 An internal space walk by Tsibliev and Mir 23 Flight Engineer Aleksandr Lazutkin was planned to reconnect power cables to the three undamaged solar arrays, but during a routine medical exam 13 July Tsibliev was found to have an irregular heartbeat.
 Foale then began training for the space walk, but during one of the training exercises a power cable was inadvertently disconnected, leaving the station without power.
 On 21 July, it was announced that the internal space walk would not be conducted by the Mir 23 crew but their successors on Mir 24.
-On 30 July, NASA announced that Wendy Lawrence, originally assigned to succeed Foale on Mir, was being replaced by Wolf.
-The change was deemed necessary to allow Wolf to act as a backup crew member for the space walks planned over the next several months to repair Spektr.
-Unlike Wolf, Lawrence could not fit in the Orlan suit that is used for Russian space walks and she did not undergo space walk training.
+On 30 July, NASA announced that Wendy Lawrence, originally assigned to succeed Foale on Mir, would instead remain on the shuttle, with backup David Wolf taking her place on Mir.
+The change was deemed necessary because Lawrence was too small for the Orlan suit used for Russian space walks.
+Although the initial plan had been to transfer Lawrence to Mir without spacewalk training, the necessity for repairs to the Spektr module required a spacewalk-capable astronaut.

 Following their arrival at the station 7 August, Mir 24 Commander Anatoly Solovyev and Flight Engineer Pavel Vinogradov conducted the internal space walk inside the depressurized Spektr module 22 August, reconnecting 11 power cables from the Spektr's solar arrays to a new custom-made hatch for the Spektr.
 During the space walk, Foale remained inside the Soyuz capsule attached to Mir, in constant communication with the cosmonauts as well as ground controllers.
 On 5 September, Foale and Solovyev conducted a six-hour external extravehicular activity to survey damage outside Spektr and to try to pinpoint where the breach of the module's hull occurred.
 Two undamaged arrays were manually repositioned to better gather solar energy, and a radiation device left previously by Jerry Linenger was retrieved.

 The docking of Atlantis and Mir took place at 3:58 pm EDT, 27 September, with the two mission commanders opening the spacecraft hatches at 5:45 pm Wolf officially joined the Mir 24 at noon EDT, 28 September.
 At the same time, Foale became a member of the STS-86 crew and began moving his personal belongings back into Atlantis.
-Wolf will be replaced by the seventh and last U.S. astronaut to transfer to Mir, Andrew S. W. Thomas, when the orbiter Endeavour docks with the Russian space station during the STS-89 mission in January 1998.
+Wolf was eventually replaced by the seventh and last U.S. astronaut to transfer to Mir, Andrew S. W. Thomas, when the orbiter Endeavour docked with the Russian space station during the STS-89 mission in January 1998.